Visit Tiger Leaping Gorge, China

 It can be visited as a great day trip from Lijiang, though those with the time and energy for a two-day hike can explore the region in much greater depth.
 Staying overnight in a local guesthouse in the centre of the gorge itself is an unforgettable experience.

-Suggested Tiger Leaping Gorge itinerary
+Suggested itineraries featuring Tiger Leaping Gorge

 This sample itinerary will give you an idea of what is possible when you travel in Tiger Leaping Gorge, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.